lorin/resilience-engineering/intro.md

 actors had at the time that events were unfolding.

 [Reconstructing human contributions to accidents: the new view on error and performance](https://www.sciencedirect.com/science/article/pii/S0022437502000324) by Dekker is a good place to start here.
+(Alas, it's paywalled).

 ### Safety-II